 September in Kenya is high season for a reason.
 It’s an incredible time to go on safari.
 Clear skies, low chance of rain, and less mosquitoes make it an ideal time to head out on game drives.
 The Great Migration passes through the Masai Mara from July to October, which is a big draw to East African country.
 Travel to Kenya during September with Ker & Downey for a more personal and intimate experience of the Great Migration away from crowded safari lodges.

-There are so many reasons to visit Brazil in September: it’s shoulder season so the prices are right, the weather is warm without being stifling or rainy, and the tourists will have mostly funneled out after the 2016 Olympics in August.
-Plus, all United States, Australian, Canadian, and Japanese passport holders get the benefit of temporarily waived visa fees for travel occurring through September 18.
+There are so many reasons to visit Brazil in September: it’s shoulder season so the prices are right and the weather is warm without being stifling or rainy.
 While the beaches of Copacabana and Ipanema of Rio de Janeiro are sure to be delightful, we suggest heading inland to the Pantanal, Brazil’s wetlands, to witness the elusive jaguar during prime wildlife viewing season.

 Northern Territory, Australia